Merivuokko/scherzo/README.md

 ## Building

 Cabal is used to build this package.
 It currently requires using GHC >= 9.2 as it utilizes the OverloadedRecordDot extension.
+Use also need to use head.hackage repository because some dependencies of scherzo are still broken on ghc 9.2.